NegativeOnion/Team-Fortress-2/README.md

 __regen__ : Timepath script for keeping a resupply cabinet locked onto the player.
 Useful for practicing explosive jumps.

 __vaccinator__ : a vaccinator script by [Tmob](https://gist.github.com/tmob03/fceddfa38ab324f91d6177a0771d11ab) which works very well.
 Gets you to the exact resistances you want with a single press and is very resilient to desyncs, besides dying.

+## Custom Folder
+Contains the various modifications for the game that I enjoy using.
+Downloaded copies of zips and vpks on 10/26/23.
+Of course, you should download from the original source in case of any updates since then.